-The ZARM drop tower, on the site of the University of Bremen, is one of the tallest and best known drop tower facilities in Europe.
-At the heart of the facility is the 146 m high tower, surrounded by support facilities that include control rooms, laboratories and hardware workshops.
-The tower itself houses the steel tube from which air can be evacuated and accommodates all the technical components to accelerate, guide and decelerate the capsule.
+The ZARM drop tower, on the site of the University of Bremen, is one of the tallest and best-known drop tower facilities in Europe.
+At the heart of the facility is the 146 m high tower surrounded by support facilities that include control rooms, laboratories and hardware workshops.
+The tower itself houses a steel tube from which air can be evacuated and accommodates all the technical components to accelerate, guide and decelerate the capsule.

 The capsule is a specially designed bus that is designed to be shockproof, in order to withstand the acceleration / deceleration forces, and pressurised to normal atmospheric pressure and temperature.
 Three capsule types are available: short, long and catapult.

-Since 2007, the ZARM facility has also offered a catapult mode in which the capsule is propelled vertically to the top of the tower and then drops back down the deceleration chamber.
-Using this mode the microgravity experiment time can be extended from 4.74 to 9.3 s.
-Unlike the drop mode, the capsule and its enclosed experiment experience an acceleration of up to 35 g before the experiment begins.
+Since 2007, the ZARM facility has also offered a catapult mode in which the capsule is catapulted vertically to the top of the tower and then drops back down the deceleration chamber.
+Using this mode, the microgravity experiment time can be extended from 4.74 to 9.3 s.
+Unlike the drop mode, the capsule and its enclosed experiment experience an upward acceleration of up to 35 g before the experiment begins.

 More information about ZARM drop tower can be found on their website.